CounterpartyXCP/Documentation/Developers/API.md

 ####Transaction Encodings

-By default the default value of the ``encoding`` parameter detailed above is ``auto``, which means that `counterparty-server` automatically determines the best way to encode the Counterparty protol data into a new tranaction.
+By default the default value of the ``encoding`` parameter detailed above is ``auto``, which means that `counterparty-server` automatically determines the best way to encode the Counterparty protocol data into a new transaction.
 If you know what you are doing and would like to explicitly specify an encoding:

 - To return the transaction as an **OP_RETURN** transaction, specify ``opreturn`` for the ``encoding`` parameter.
    - **OP_RETURN** transactions cannot have more than 80 bytes of data.
 If you force OP_RETURN encoding and your transaction would have more than this amount, an exception will be generated.